That Way (Tate McRae song)

 "That Way" (stylized in all lowercase letters) is a song by Canadian singer Tate McRae, from her debut EP All the Things I Never Said (2020).
-The song was released as the EPs only promotional single and was written by McRae, Skyler Stonestreet, and Nick Monson and produced by Nick Monson.
-"That Way" is a minimalist piano ballad.
-A version of the song with American singer Jeremy Zucker was sent to Italian radio on September 10, 2021, as a standalone single.
+The song was written by McRae, Skyler Stonestreet, and Nick Monson and produced by Nick Monson as a minimalist piano ballad.
+A version of the song with American singer Jeremy Zucker was sent to Italian radio on September 10, 2021.

 Background and release

 McRae originally previewed first half of the song on YouTube in December 2019.
 The song was officially released alongside her EP on January 24, 2020.
 The song was written in late 2018 or early 2019, when McRae was in Grade 10.
 The song became a sleeper hit, performing moderately on its release but after going viral on TikTok in 2021, due to the lyric "friends don't look at friends that way", the song charted in the UK and Ireland, and was certified Platinum in the US, Gold in Australia, Canada, and Denmark and Silver in the UK.
 The song has attracted over 470,000 videos on TikTok combined, over 202 million views on TikTok on the official sound, and over 370 million streams on Spotify.
 A remix with Jeremy Zucker was released on September 3, 2021.